vippsas/vipps-developers/testdata/README.md

 All Vipps customers get a dedicated test user with a unique phone number to use in [the test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).
+Please use this test user for all development and testing.

 The common test user below may be used in situations where the dedicated test user, for some reason, can not be used.